zamazan4ik/awesome-pgo/article/article.md

 By the way, if you are interested in some PGO implementation details in Clang, I can recommend to watch [this](https://www.youtube.com/watch?v=CvbIPGSnes8) talk from C++ Russia 2021.
 The only limitation - the talk is in Russian so prepare your translators.

+Apple has a special Clang version - Apple Clang.
+Unfortunately, Apple Clang [documentation](https://opensource.apple.com/source/clang/clang-23/clang/tools/clang/docs/UsersManual.html) is not as rich as for the "main" Clang.
+I asked multiple questions about: [supported instrumentation PGO kinds](https://apple.stackexchange.com/questions/467215/profile-guided-optimization-pgo-kinds-in-xcode), [sampling PGO support](https://apple.stackexchange.com/questions/467182/sampling-profile-guided-optimization-pgo-with-xcode-and-clang), [differences between Clang and Apple Clang from PGO perspective](https://apple.stackexchange.com/questions/467218/profile-guided-optimization-pgo-differences-between-clang-and-apple-clang) (additionally [asked](https://developer.apple.com/forums/thread/742840) all these questions on the official Apple developer forum) - no answers.
+For now I guess a good idea with Apple Clang will be using the command-line reference to track supported compiler options and rely on the "main" Clang documentation in deeper questions.
+Of course, here there is a risk that Apple ported some features partially or didn't implement them at all in their Clang version.
+The best idea, however, will be just considering switching to the upstream Clang instead ;) For now I cannot say you why PGO situation with Apple Clang is so questionable.
+Maybe PGO is not very popular in the Apple ecosystem.
+Maybe even Apple-oriented users prefer to use other compilers...

 #### GCC

 With GCC I found the following issues: